niemopen/niem-open-training/Main NIEM JSON Training Document.md

 ![Map and Model](/IEPD_Process_Graphics/Process_Artifacts_2_scaled.png)

 ## Map and Model

-For this entire section, we'll look at various things in the mapping spreadsheet and show how to map them to NIEM or to new elements that we'll create later.
+For this entire mapping process, we'll look at various things in the mapping spreadsheet and show how to map them to NIEM or to new elements that we'll create later.
 As we move through, we'll cover all the major aspects of how NIEM works.
 ___
 ### Introduction to Mapping

 - Mapping Spreadsheets Options
 	- NIEM Mapping Template
-	- Simple Training Spreadsheet
+	- Custom Spreadsheet
-	- Something In-between
+- Mapping Process
 	- Document Business Objects
 	- Map them to NIEM objects, existing or new
-- Maintaining an Ongoing Sample Instance Skeleton
+	- While maintaining an Ongoing Sample Instance Skeleton
 ___
 ### NIEM Mapping Template

 - Primarily for submitting content for inclusion in NIEM
 	- Eight different tabs
 - Can also be used for mapping in a Message Spec / IEPD